-If the applicant files (a) missing or correct part(s) (i.e. part(s) of the description, part(s) of the claims and/or part(s) or all of the drawings) and/or (a) missing or correct element(s) (i.e. all of the description and/or all of the claims) which has (have) no basis in the priority document, the filing date of the application as a whole will be the date on which the part(s) and/or the element(s) was (were) subsequently furnished, unless the RO accepted the incorporation by reference of the missing or correct part(s) and/or element(s).
+If the applicant files (a) missing or correct part(s) (i.e. part(s) of the description, part(s) of the claims and/or part(s) or all of the drawings) and/or (a) missing or correct element(s) (i.e. all of the description and/or all of the claims), the filing date of the application as a whole will be the date on which the part(s) and/or the element(s) was (were) subsequently furnished, unless the RO accepted the incorporation by reference of the missing or correct part(s) and/or element(s).

 Similarly, an applicant therefore also has the possibility to request the correction of erroneously filed parts of the application and/or entire elements without affecting the international filing date by requesting their incorporation by reference to the priority document.
 This latter possibility is, however, not available before all ROs.
 In particular, the EPO acting as RO has notified the IB of the incompatibility of Rule 20.5bis(a)(ii) and Rule 20.5bis(d) with the legal framework under the EPC; see GL/PCT‑EPO A‑II, 6.
 This notification does not have any impact on the activity of the EPO as ISA and IPEA, which depends on the decisions taken by the RO with regard to the international application and its filing date (see GL/PCT‑EPO B‑III, 2.3.3 and GL/PCT‑EPO B‑III, 2.3.4, and GL/PCT‑EPO B‑XI, 2.1).